 I turned to Viator Tour Guides, where I’ve had great success in finding private guides.
-I landed on Harris (Chinese like to adopt an English name), who spoke English, was located in Shanghai and had his own vehicle so he could be both driver and guide.
-With his help, I settled on two towns to visit over the course of three days and then started looking for lodging.
+I landed on Harris (it is Chinese-like to adopt an English name), who spoke English, was located in Shanghai.
+He had his own vehicle so he could be both driver and guide.
+With his help, I settled on two China water towns to visit over the course of three days and then started looking for lodging.

 These ancient villages are so far off the beaten path that I couldn’t find any places to stay on popular travel websites.
-Harris came to the rescue.
-I told him I wanted to be in the heart of these villages, in a place that offered a traditional Chinese bed and without any hesitation, he was able to book rooms for me at some local properties.
+Harris then came to my rescue.
+I told him I wanted to be in the heart of these water town villages, in a place that offered a traditional Chinese bed, and without any hesitation, he was able to book rooms for me at some of the local properties.

 It wasn’t hard to get up to see sunrise since I had been up most of the night, wrestling with that flimsy cover and trying to find a bit of comfort on that rock hard platform.

 Venice of the East in the Early Morning

 Around 5:30 am, I took a short walk through a narrow corridor and was at the canal in that soft, dreamy light that appears just before the sun comes up.
 There were a few locals milling about at this early hour, all staring at me.
 Was my zipper down or did I have a trail of toilet paper stuck to my shoe?